Toward Efficient Agents: Memory, Tool learning, and Planning: Efficient Memory

-Beyond the extraction and compression strategies discussed above, another way to improve efficiency is to \textbf{design more structured memory systems}.
-Organizing memory more systematically can enable faster retrieval, better utilization of stored information, and improved overall performance.
-And one type of the structured memory system is topic-indexed memories, which organizes interactions into topic-level groups and stores each topic summary together with its corresponding dialogue segment for efficient retrieval.
+Beyond extraction and compression, another way to improve efficiency is to \textbf{design more structured memory systems}.
+Structure reduces retrieval ambiguity by attaching useful indices, attributes, or reusable abstractions to each memory item, enabling faster lookup and better use of stored information.
+One representative structure is topic-indexed memory, which organizes interactions into topic-level groups and stores each topic summary together with its corresponding dialogue segment for efficient retrieval.
 MemoChat~\citep{lu2023memochat} and RMM~\citep{tan2025prospect} both build topic-indexed memories.
 MemoChat records topic–summary–dialogue entries on the fly, while RMM groups each session by topic and stores each topic summary with its corresponding dialogue segment.
-Then, some system constructs the attribute-annotated memory items by enriching each interaction with structured attributes such as LLM-mined attribute value pairs, contextual descriptions, keywords, and tags to support fine-grained retrieval.
-MemInsight~\citep{salama2025meminsight} and A-MEM~\citep{xu2025mem} both enrich raw interactions with structured attributes for retrieval: MemInsight annotates memories with LLM-mined attribute–value pairs, while A-MEM converts each interaction into an atomic note with LLM-generated contextual descriptions, keywords, and tags.
-Besides, a typical way is to distill experience libraries for reusable decision by summarizing trajectories or execution logs into standardized experience entries that capture reusable strategies, domain concepts, and common failure modes for retrieval and reuse.
+These methods can be viewed as enriched-item construction, where raw interactions are transformed into textual memory units equipped with additional annotations for later retrieval and association.
+MemInsight~\citep{salama2025meminsight} annotates memories with LLM-mined attribute--value pairs, while A-MEM~\citep{xu2025mem} converts each interaction into an atomic note with LLM-generated contextual descriptions, keywords, and tags.
+MemGAS~\citep{xu2026from} follows the same paradigm at the session level by augmenting sessions with turn-level dialogues, LLM-generated summaries, and keywords, and further links new memories to relevant historical memories through GMM-based clustering.
+A further strategy is to distill experience libraries for reusable decision-making, summarizing trajectories or execution logs into standardized entries that capture reusable strategies, domain concepts, and common failure modes.
 ReasoningBank~\citep{ouyang2025reasoningbank} summarizes successful and failed trajectories into structured memory items with a title, brief description, and content, and stores them with the task query and trajectory for embedding-based retrieval.
 ACE~\citep{zhang2025agentic} represents context as structured, itemized bullets, each with a unique identifier, counters tracking how often it was marked helpful or harmful, and content such as a reusable strategy, domain concept, or common failure mode.
 Agent KB~\citep{tang2025agent} turns execution logs into structured experience entries through human-guided abstraction, using few-shot prompting and a standardized cross-framework action vocabulary.